kristofferahl/Koshu/readme.md

 **Note nuget must be in your path or located in a subdirectory of the current directory.**

+Currently only NuGet version 2.8.6 or lower is supported.

 ## Initializing Koshu

 In powershell, enter the path to the koshu.ps1 file and invoke it with the switch -load.